 Christen Schoenborn, MA, LPC

-Christen is a Licensed Professional Counselor in Minnesota.
+Christen is a Licensed Professional Counselor (LPC) in Minnesota.
 She earned her Master’s Degree at Minnesota State University, Moorhead in 2014 in College Counseling and Student Affairs.
-Christen is passionate helping individuals utilizing mindful self-compassion and wellness strategies with individuals, groups, and workshops.
+Christen is passionate about helping individuals utilize mindful self-compassion and wellness strategies with individuals, groups, and workshops.
 She uses an eclectic approach in working with individuals and believes that meeting the individual where they are at and developing a connection with individuals aligns best with her theoretical framework.
 Her primary strengths include working with individuals with anxiety/stress/worry and wellness strategies.
 Christen has experience working with clients in a variety of different settings including outpatient, inpatient, and college counseling centers.
-She has been working in Counseling Services at UMN Crookston since fall of 2017.
+She has been working in Counseling Services at UMN Crookston since the fall of 2017.